 Can General Practitioners (GPs) prescribe treatment for hepatitis C?

 Yes, GPs in Australia can prescribe the new medicines.
-Before prescribing any medicines, your GP will be required to collect information and conduct tests (see above) to establish which combination of medicines will be the most effective for you.
-Based on that information, the GP will then consult with a specialist before prescribing the medicine for you.
+Before prescribing any medicines, the GP will be required to collect information and conduct tests (see above) to establish which combination of medicines will be the most effective.
 This means it is likely you will need a couple of appointments before receiving a prescription.
-In some cases, where there are other significant health factors to consider, the GP may refer you to a specialist before treatment is commenced.
+In some cases, where there are other significant health factors to consider, the GP may refer the client to a specialist before treatment is commenced.

 Can you still see your specialist to access the new medicines?